vmware-archive/clarity/apps/website/components/vertical-nav/README.md

 **Dividers**<br/>
 Used to separate logical clusters of navigation items.
 Best used when you have two or more links in a cluster.

+Used to separate logical clusters of navigation items.
+Best used when you have two or more links in a cluster.

 </div>
 <div class="clr-col-12 clr-col-md-4">